-The South Pole Telescope program is supported by the National Science Foundation (NSF) through grants PLR-1248097 and OPP-1852617.
-Partial support is also provided by the NSF Physics Frontier Center grant PHY-1125897 to the Kavli Institute of Cosmological Physics at the University of Chicago, the Kavli Foundation, and the Gordon and Betty Moore Foundation through grant GBMF#947 to the University of Chicago.
+The South Pole Telescope program was supported by the National Science Foundation (NSF) through Grant Nos.
+PLR-1248097 and OPP-1852617.
+Partial support was also provided by the NSF Physics Frontier Center Grant No. PHY-1125897 to the Kavli Institute of Cosmological

+Physics at the University of Chicago, the Kavli Foundation, and the Gordon and Betty Moore Foundation through Grant No. GBMF#947 to the University of Chicago.
 Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of High Energy Physics, under contract DE-AC02-06CH11357.
 We also acknowledge support from the Argonne Center for Nanoscale Materials.
 Work at Fermi National Accelerator Laboratory, a DOE-OS, HEP User Facility managed by the Fermi Research Alliance, LLC, was supported under Contract No. DE-AC02-07CH11359.
 The McGill authors acknowledge funding from the Natural Sciences and Engineering Research Council of Canada, Canadian Institute for Advanced Research, and the Fonds de recherche du Québec Nature et technologies.
 N. Whitehorn acknowledges support from NSF CAREER grant AST-0956135.
-This manuscript was typeset using LATEX.
-Many of the figures were made using matplotlib [22] and PGF/TikZ [23].
-Circuit diagrams were made using PyCirkuit, written by Orestes Mas.4 Numerical circuit simulations were performed using PySpice [24].
-Analyses were conducted using python scientific packages [25, 26, 27].
+This manuscript was typeset using LaTeX.
+Many of the figures were made using matplotlib and PGF/TikZ.
+Circuit diagrams were made using PyCirkuit, written by Orestes Mas (https://github.com/orestesmas/ pycirkuit).
+Numerical circuit simulations were performed using PySpice.
+Analyses were conducted using python scientific packages.35-37 The authors have no relevant financial interests, or other potential conflicts of interest, in the manuscript to disclose.
+An earlier version of this manuscript appeared as an SPIE conference proceedings in 2020.